Is Amazon's Basil Pesto Any Good?

 Described as "green pesto made with basil, Italian hard cheeses, cashew nuts, and pine nuts," Amazon's pesto is marketed under their "by Amazon" brand and forms part of its pantry staple line-up.
 Other items in the range include pasta, olive oil, milk, and coffee.

-The pesto comes in a 190g jar and retails for anything between 80p and £1.58, depending on the company's complex pricing algorithms.
-Jars come with an ambient shelf life of at least 18 months and should be refrigerated after opening and eaten within 2 weeks.
+The pesto comes in a 190g jar and retails for between 80p and £1.58, depending on the company's complex pricing algorithms.
+Jars have an ambient shelf life of at least 18 months and should be refrigerated after opening and eaten within 2 weeks.

 How can Amazon sell their pesto so cheaply?

 Buying power is only one part of the equation, though.
 The list of ingredients also goes a long way towards explaining the incredibly low price point.
-Although one of Amazon's key selling points is that their pesto contains super-expensive pine nuts, you might be disappointed to learn that the sauce contains just 1% pine nuts, with the bulk of the sauce's nuttiness coming from cashew nuts, which are at least four times cheaper.
+Although one of Amazon's key selling points is that their pesto contains super-expensive pine nuts, you might be disappointed to learn that the sauce contains just 1% pine nuts.
+The bulk of the sauce's nuttiness comes from cashew nuts, which are at least four times cheaper.

-In a similar vein, while the pesto contains a small amount of extra virgin olive oil, that doesn't change the fact that the sauce is padded out with a far higher amount of vegetable oil.
+Similarly, while the pesto contains a small amount of extra virgin olive oil, that doesn't change the fact that the sauce is padded with a far higher amount of vegetable oil.
 To put it into perspective, the Pesto Genovese Consortium dictates that true pesto must be made using Riviera Ligure DOP extra virgin olive oil.
 You can find that for sale on Amazon for £4.60 per 100ml, while Amazon's own vegetable oil clocks in at 20p per 100ml, a whopping 23 times cheaper.

 It's a similar story with the pesto's cheese content.
-Authentic pesto Genovese is made with Parmigiano-Reggiano, but Amazon's sauce switches that for Grana Padano, which is not aged for as long, has less expensive production methods, and has less stringent regulations.
+Authentic pesto Genovese is made with Parmigiano-Reggiano.
+However, Amazon's sauce substitutes Grana Padano, which is not aged for as long, uses less expensive production methods, and has less stringent regulations.

 As for why the sauce is bulked out with yogurt, bamboo fibre, and sugar, we'll probably never know.